sebastianmsz/prompt-central/README.md

 # Prompt Central 🤖

-PromptCentral is a simple web application that allows users to share and explore ai prompts
+Prompt Central is a simple web application that allows users to share and explore ai prompts

 ## License